 Mental health orders

-On the rare occasions that mental health legislation and orders apply to children or young people in the youth and criminal justice system advice should be sought from medical and legal professionals.
+On the rare occasion that mental health legislation and orders apply to children in the justice system advice should be sought from medical and legal professionals.

 Criminal Procedure (Scotland) Act 1995 Part VI Mental Disorder